kyle116/code-one-day/README.md

 Setting a block or inline element to `inline-block` causes the element to flow like an inline element, while being able to set a `width`, `height`, `padding`, and `margin`.

 ![](/images/display-inline-block.png)

+#### Position
+The `position` property specifies the type of positioning method used for an element.
+There are five different position values:

+- `static`: not positioned in any special way, positioned according to the normal flow of the page
+- `relative`: is positioned relative to its normal position
+- `fixed`: is positioned relative to the viewport, which means it always stays in the same place even if the page is scrolled
+- `absolute`: is positioned relative to the nearest positioned ancestor (similar to fixed)
+- `sticky`: is positioned based on the user's scroll position (used less comonly)

 ## Deploying a Project (GitHub Pages)
 We will be using GitHub to deploy our project.
 This is not the only way to deploy a project but it is a free and very quick way to do so.
 Deploying just means assigning a URL/domain to your website and making it publicly accessible.